joelgriffith/navalia/README.md

 Sets up a new `Navalia` instance.
 This instance manages all the jobs, and queues those when resources aren't available.
 The following options are below:

 `numInstances?: number`
 The number of running browser applications.
-Defaults to the number of CPU's available on the machine
+Defaults 1 since `Chrome` utilizes tabs for executing work in parallel.

 `maxJobs?: number`
 The number of "jobs" an instance should can run before it reboots.
 Defaults to `-1`, which means that the instance will never reboot based on the number of jobs it runs